T-Lahtinen/DinnerSpinner/README.md

 # Dinner Spinner

 A project we made because the name was funny.
-Also because people at the workplace couldn't ever decide where to lunch.
+Also because people at the workplace we couldn't ever decide where to lunch.

 Made with PHP, HTML, CSS, Javascript & jQuery.